For school classes of all levels, reservation required.

-To classes of all school levels and university groups, the museum offers guided tours of the permanent collection, the Hannelore B and Rudolph B. Schulhof Collection and the temporary exhibitions on view.
+The museum offers guided tours of the permanent collection, the Hannelore B. and Rudolph B. Schulhof Collection and the temporary exhibitions on view to classes of all school levels and university groups.

-Guided tours will help students explore the history of Peggy Guggenheim, her house-museum and her collection.
-Educators actively engage students in a passionate narrative to discover some of the great masterpieces of modern and contemporary art, using a language appropriate to different ages.
+The guided tours aim to help students gain further knowledge about Peggy Guggenheim, her house-museum and her collection.
+Educators actively engage students in a fascinating tour that covers some of the great masterpieces of modern and contemporary art, moderating their language to suit different age groups.

 School groups that include blind or visually impaired students can request a tactile visit, led by a guide who is specifically trained in museum accessibility.

 - Guided tours are offered daily 9 am–10 am, except Tuesdays.

 95€ for a tour of the permanent collection that lasts one hour.

 135€ for a tour of the permanent collection and the temporary exhibition on view that lasts two hours.

 - The cost of the tour does not include the entrance ticket to the museum.

 - Tours are for groups of maximum 20 persons.